CQCL/grid_synthesis/README.md

 # Running

 Do `cargo test -- --nocapture` in the repository for debugging, testing.
-Do `cargo run` in the repository for running some code.
+Do `cargo run` in the repository for running the hashtable generating algorithm.

 Run the following for some nice output. ;)
 ```